intelsdi-x/snap-plugin-collector-disk/README.md

 ## Community Support
 This repository is one of **many** plugins in **snap**, a powerful telemetry framework.
 See the full project at http://github.com/intelsdi-x/snap.

-To reach out to other users, head to the [main framework](https://github.com/intelsdi-x/snap#community-support) or visit [snap Gitter channel](https://gitter.im/intelsdi-x/snap).
+To reach out to other users, head to the [main framework](https://github.com/intelsdi-x/snap#community-support) or visit [Slack](http://slack.snap-telemetry.io).

 ## Contributing
 We love contributions!